 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Robnett has appeared as Robb, Robbie, Roby, Robe, MacRobbie, MacRobb and others.

 Early Notables of the Robnett family (pre 1700)

 Notable amongst the family at this time was James Robe (1688-1753), Scottish Presbyterian divine, son of Michael Robe, minister of Cumbernauld.
 He studied at Glasgow University, and was licensed by the presbytery of Linlithgow in 1709.
 In 1713...

 Some of the Robnett family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Robnett family to the New World and Oceana
+Migration of the Robnett family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: Alexander Robb arrived in New York State in 1804; James Robb arrived in South Carolina in 1716; Thomas Robb settled in Virginia in 1635; Alexander, James, John, Michael, Thomas and William Robb all arrived in Philadelphia between 1840 and 1870.